emillindau/quizkiosken/README.md

 ## done aka next release
 * Give adminrole to players when a. admin leaves, b. user enters empty lobby
 * Clues now works with spaces
+* Reselect the input field when new question
+* Indicate when an question is rerendered (new question)
+* Server will cancel question when he is about to write the full answer (can't guess anymore)